lclevy/ADFlib/readme.md

     -p : send extracted files to pipe (unadf -p dump.adf Pics/pic1.gif | xv -)
     -d dir : extract to 'dir' directory
 ```

+### adf_floppy_create

+Creates an image of a floppy disk (empty, not formatted).

+### adf_floppy_format

+Formats/creates selected Amiga filesystem on a floppy disk image.

+### adf_show_metadata

+A low-level utility / diagnostic tool, showing metadata about a device / device
+image or a file/directory inside the Amiga filesystem.
+In particular, it shows
+contents of Amiga filesystem metadata blocks, it can help understand structure
+of Amiga filesystems (for anyone curious...).

 ## Credits: